Beards are like makeup for men. Want a stronger jaw, better gonial angle, more masculine look? Get a beard.

 All brands are the same, as they all have the same active ingredient.
 I recommend the Amazon Basics brand.
 It’s cheaper than Kirkland.

 Does Minoxidil ruin your skin?

-Minoxidil can dry out your skin but it by no means ruins it.
-If you’re worried about the effect it is having on your skin, you can simply apply a moisturizer.
+Minoxidil can dry out your skin, but it by no means ruins it.
+If you’re worried about its effect on your skin, you can simply apply a moisturizer.

 Is Rogaine better than minoxidil?